EU Aims for 45% Renewable Energy Usage by 2030 in Ambitious Directive

 The directive also places a strong emphasis on sustainability criteria for energy, aiming to mitigate the risks associated with unsustainable bioenergy production.
 Member states are required to apply the cascading principle and implement support schemes while considering national specificities.

-, the Spanish Acting Minister for the Ecological Transition, hailed these measures as a “step forward” in pursuing EU targets in a “fair, cost-effective, and competitive way.”
+, the Spanish Acting Minister for the Ecological Transition, hailed these measures as a “step forward” in pursuing EU climate targets in a “fair, cost-effective, and competitive way.”

 The context of Russia's invasion of Ukraine and the ongoing effects of the COVID-19 pandemic have elevated energy prices across the EU, reinforcing the urgency of accelerating energy efficiency and expanding renewable energy usage.
 The European Council underscores the importance of reducing dependence on imported fossil fuels and promoting fair and affordable energy prices for citizens and businesses across all sectors of the economy.